-Elimination diets are usually people’s last resort, but they could easily find the answers to a lot of your issues.
+Elimination diets are usually peoples last resort, when they could easily find the answers to a lot of your issues.
 Most everyone would rather take a pill than eliminate something that they enjoy.
-I’ve been there, but now that I have done it and feel better… Man, I wish I had cut out those foods earlier!
-As your body becomes more inflamed, it becomes more sensitive, your gut becomes more leaky, and you acquire more food sensitives.
-Food sensitivities are not allergies, and many people are later able to add in foods they were sensitive to.
+I’ve been there, but now that I have done it and feel better… man I wish I cut out those foods earlier!
+As your body becomes more inflamed it becomes more sensitive, your gut becomes more leaky and you acquire more food sensitives.
+Food sensitivities are not allergies and many people are able to add in foods they were sensitive too.

-Believe it or not – not all food sensitives show up as a stomach issue.
-My sensitives displayed as brain fog, anxiety, and irritability.
-This is common and this is why most people will avoid an elimination diet because they think, “I don’t have gut issues.”
-Well, secretly it is all related to your gut.
+Believe it or not- not all food sensitives show up as a stomach issue.
+My sensitives displayed as brain fog, anxiety and irritability.
+This is common and this is why most people will avoid an elimination diet because, “they don’t have gut issues”.
+Well secretly it is all related to your gut.
 Your gut is connected to your brain (aka your neurological system) more than discussed.
 So that brain fog and irritability you get from eating pizza can actually be a food reaction!
-Crazy but true, and not talked about enough!
+Crazy- but true and not talked about enough!

-During your elimination diet make a list of whatyou can eat; this will make meal prepping easier, and it will emotionally be easier to handle what seems like a restricted diet.
-Don’t get caught up on what you cannot eat or you will be frustrated the entire time and cheat on your diet – which will only prolong it!
+During your elimination diet make a list of whatyou can eat, this will make meal prepping easier and it will emotionally be easier to handle on what seems like a restricted diet.
+Don’t get caught up on what you cannot eat or you will be frustrated the entire time and cheat on your diet, which will only prolong it!

 Put all the elimination foods out of site in a box or spot in the fridge.
-The whole “out of sight, out of mind” will be beneficial when you are tempted to cheat or get hangry and want a quick snack.
+The whole “out of site out of mind” will be beneficial when you are tempted to cheat or got hangry and want a quick snack.

 Your pain threshold